dora-metrics/pelorus/docs/Configuration.md

 | `custom_ca` | no | Whether or not the cluster serves custom signed certificates for ingress (e.g. router certs).
 If `true` we will load the custom via the [certificate injection method](https://docs.openshift.com/container-platform/4.4/networking/configuring-a-custom-pki.html#certificate-injection-using-operators_configuring-a-custom-pki)  | `false`  |
 | `exporters` | no | Specified which exporters to install.
 See [Configuring Exporters](#configuring-exporters). | Installs deploytime exporter only. |

-## Configuring Exporters
+## Configuring exporters

-An _exporter_ is a data collection application that pulls data from various tools and platforms and exposes it such that it can be consumed by Pelorus dashboards.
+The _exporter_ data collection application pulls data from various tools and platforms so it can be consumed by Pelorus dashboards.
 Each exporter gets deployed individually alongside the core Pelorus stack.

-There are currently three _exporter_ types which needs to be specified via `exporters.instances.exporter_type` value, those are `deploytime`, `failure` or `comittime`.
+There are currently three _exporter_ types which need to be specified using  `exporters.instances.exporter_type` value:
+* `deploytime`
+* `failure`
+* `comittime`

-Exporters can be deployed via a list of `exporters.instances` inside the `values.yaml` file that corresponds to the OpenShift ConfigMap configurations from the `charts/pelorus/configmaps/` directory.
-Some exporters also require secrets to be created when integrating with external tools and platforms.
+Exporters are deployed using a list of `exporters.instances` inside the `values.yaml` file that correspond to the OpenShift ConfigMap configurations in the `charts/pelorus/configmaps/` directory.
+Some exporters also require secrets be created when integrating with external tools and platforms.
 A sample exporter configuration may look like this:

 ```yaml
 exporters: